zeroc00I/VirtualAndroidToBugHunt/README.md

 adb reboot
 ```

-## 9 - At this point, you can interpect any request from your virual android device!
+## 9 - At this point, you can intercept any request from your virual android device!

 # How to get some app from Google Playstore: